betterscientificsoftware/bssw.io/Articles/Blog/2021-04-RetrospectiveStrategies.md

 As the session concluded, Herring reminded participants to interact with their team members, work to build an engaging environment, and maintain regular check-ins.
 She advised scrum masters to never skip retrospectives because of busy schedules.
 “As a leader, you should take time to listen,” Herring said.
 Doing so provides team members with a safe space for honesty, growth, and success.

+### Acknowledgments
-<sub>This article originally appeared in SIAM News Online. <br>Details about this work are available in the presentation [“Listen, don’t just hear your team with an effective retrospective”](https://doi.org/10.6084/m9.figshare.14130473) by Angela Herring, part of a minisymposium on Building Sustainable Software Communities and Sustainable Software at the SIAM CSE21 Conference.
-More details about this session and others related to scientific software are available in the blog article, [A Look at Software-Focused Topics at SIAM CSE21](https://bssw.io/blog_posts/a-look-at-software-focused-topics-at-siam-cse21).</sub>
+This article originally appeared in SIAM News Online. <br>Details about this work are available in the presentation [“Listen, don’t just hear your team with an effective retrospective”](https://doi.org/10.6084/m9.figshare.14130473) by Angela Herring, part of a minisymposium on Building Sustainable Software Communities and Sustainable Software at the SIAM CSE21 Conference.
+More details about this session and others related to scientific software are available in the blog article, [A Look at Software-Focused Topics at SIAM CSE21](https://bssw.io/blog_posts/a-look-at-software-focused-topics-at-siam-cse21).

+### Author Bio
+Lina Sorge is the managing editor of [SIAM News](https://www.siam.org/publications/siam-news).

 <!---
 Publish: yes